Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Methodology: Bias Reduction

 \section{Methodology: Bias Reduction}

-In this section, we present debiased estimators for $\mu_a$ which are bounded (Section~\ref{sec:method-mu}) and a small-sample bias adjustment for the corresponding variance estimators (Section~\ref{sec:method-var}).
-The adjusted variance estimators can also be used for the g-computation without the extra bias reduction surgery.
+In this section, we present debiased estimators for $\bmu$ (recall that $\bmu=(\mu_1,\ldots,\mu_k)^\top$) which are bounded (Section~\ref{sec:method-mu}) and a small-sample bias adjustment for the corresponding variance estimators (Section~\ref{sec:method-var}).
+The adjusted variance estimators can also be used for the standard g-computation.
 Subsequently, the debiased estimator for the treatment effect, $\delta ( \mu_a, \mu_b )$, can be obtained by simply replacing $(\mu_a, \mu_b)$ with their corresponding debiased estimators.